Privacy and Policy Brochures:

 - This mental health diagnosis will be submitted to the insurance company and become part of the patient’s medical record.

-- Couples sessions could be covered for the “patient” as family therapy if that is part of the treatment plan to improve the mental health disorder of that “patient.”
+- Couples sessions could be covered for the “patient” along with individual sessions as part of the treatment plan to improve the mental health disorder of that “patient.”

 At CFTC we are highly trained in couples counseling, and we believe in the quality and value of the help you will receive.